JohnnyMorganz/luau-lsp/README.md

 If you use Luau in a different environment and are interested in using the language server, please get in touch!

+## Standalone

+The tool can run standalone, similar to [`luau-analyze`](https://github.com/JohnnyMorganz/luau-analyze-rojo), to provide type and lint warnings in CI, with full Rojo resolution and API types support.
+The entry point for the analysis tool is `luau-lsp analyze`.

+Install the binary and run `luau-lsp --help` for more information.

 ## Supported Features

 - [x] Rojo Files Resolution